 Every home needs some form of kitchen-pantry-cabinet, whether it be a separate closet, a pantry storage area, a separate room in the basement, or pantry cupboards and cabinets in the kitchen.
 When you design your kitchen pantry it further paints your personality into your kitchen "picture".

-The pantry around the fridge was an idea we got from two of our children's homes.
+The pantry around the fridge was an idea we got from our son's and daughter's homes.
 This gives us 2 deep "front to back" pantry storage with 18-20 inch depth shelves from the top of the cabinet to the bottom of it.

 We do need “pull out” shelves for these shelves, in order to access things we store on the back of the shelves.
 Without pull-out shelves, we often waste 6 to 8 inches of space, simply because we can't see back there and consequently don't store anything that far back, or else it is often forgotten about in the back.